WebFiori/docs/introduction.md

 ### Sessions Management

 Sessions are used to keep client state when moving between different web pages in the application.
-The frameworks provides developers with a sessions manager which does not depend on the implementation of PHP's session manager.
+The frameworks provide developers with a sessions manager which does not depend on the implementation of PHP's session manager.
 For this reason, some of the limitations which exist in PHP's session management system are no longer a problem.
 For example, it is possible to have more than one session at same time and each session will have its own state.

 ``` php
 // Start new session